Maintenance Checklist for a Holiday Let or Cottage

 Cold snaps can cause devastation when pipes freeze and burst.
-To prevent pipes freezing, consider leaving the heating on (13C) when your holiday home is unoccupied.
+To prevent pipes from freezing, consider leaving the heating on (13C) when your holiday home is unoccupied.
 It may also be a condition of your insurance.

-Open the loft hatch:
+Open the loft hatch

 During extreme freezing temperatures open the loft trap door to allow warm air from the house to circulate around the loft and pipes.
 Our experience is that these are the pipes that are most likely to burst and cause the most damage.

-Drain heating systems:
+Drain heating systems